 Film production is nearly complete, thanks to our early contributors.
 But important final tasks remain—

-These include final licensing of stock footage and key images; final prodution packaging; errors & omissions insurance; and distribution and satellite uplink fees that will enable us to get on as many PBS stations as possible.
+These include final post-production; licensing of stock footage and key images; final prodution packaging; errors & omissions insurance; and distribution and satellite uplink fees that will enable us to get on as many public television stations as possible.

 Help us raise the remaining amount needed to get us there.
 A donation of $75 or more will bring you the film DVD with some great extras.